Muhammad Kudarat: Enthronement

 After Sultan Laut Buisan died in 1616, it was expected that the successor sultan would be from Lanao based from tradition.
 However, Kudarat, who had ambition of becoming sultan, lobbied Maguindanao and Lanao datus for support.
 This resulted with displeasure from the Lanao datus.
 Lanao eventually seceded from Maguindanao in 1616, creating the Lanao sultanates.
-Approximately that same year, Kudarat also had an armstice with Buayan rajas and strike an agreement for the prevention of raids.
+Approximately that same year, Kudarat also had an armistice with Buayan rajas and strike an agreement for the prevention of raids.

 According to historian Ruurdje Laarhove, Kudarat's reign as sultan began approximately in 1616 based from Dutch annals.
 However, other sources put the date at approximately in 1619.

 Reign

 In 1619–1621, Kudarat also engaged in an alliance with the Dutch through their trading company, the Dutch East India Company to which he sold rice and slaves captured from the Visayas.
 He also played off the Dutch against the Spaniards, who were regional rivals in Southeast Asia at the time, both aiming to influence local rulers to gain access to their trading ports in hopes of monopolizing the spice trade.

 In 1627, the next year, the Dutch sent an ambassador to discuss for a concerted effort against the Spanish invasion.
 Kudarat knew that the Dutch soldiers were using him as a tool for their own imperialistic policies.

 In 1637, Governor General Sebastian Hurtado de Corcuero sent a conqueror expedition to the land.
-Kudarat had a large of quantity of gunpowder and firearms, and his fort was strongly fortified.
+Kudarat had a large quantity of gunpowder and firearms, and his fort was strongly fortified.
 The Spaniards capture 8 bronze cannons, 27 lantaka or culverins, and 100 muskets.
 The enemies dropped his walls in Lamitan.
 However, Kudarat escaped to the mountains and there gathered strength and force to continue his fight against the Spanish invaders.

 In 1639, the Spaniards invaded the lands of the Maranaos.
 Kudarat hurried there to have a conference with the datus of Lake Lanao.
 He explained to them the effects of submitting to the Spaniards and appealed to Maranao pride and love of independence.
 In a matter of months, the Spaniards were forced to leave the lands of the Maranaos for safer parts towards Zamboanga, (Fort Pilar), and never ventured to inland Lanao again.

 The famous speech of Sultan Kudarat is recorded by a Spanish ambassador to the Maguindanao Sultanate: